Add To Favorites

 Create a changeable currency conversion chart.
 With Crayola® Erasables, exchange rates can be easily updated!

 What’s a Euro?
 On January 1, 1999, 12 nations in Europe began to use a new currency called the Euro.
 Since then, other nations have become part of the European Union.
 Most, but not all, member countries have adopted the Euro.
-Find out which countries use the Euro.
+Have students find out which countries use the Euro.

 Identify countries.
-Choose several other countries, perhaps your own, that use a different currency.
-Find out the names of countries that are part of your heritage, or your classmates’ families’ heritages.
-If you were to travel there today, how much would the Euro be worth?
+Choose several other countries that use a different currency.
+Students find out the names of countries that are part of their heritage, and that of their classmates’ families’ heritages.
+Ask student if they were to travel there today, how much would the Euro be worth?
 Here’s one way to make an easy-to-update chart showing current exchange rates.

 Check exchange rates.
 With Crayola Erasable Colored Pencils, fill in today’s value of each country’s currency relative to one Euro.
 Once a week, check exchange rates and update your diagram simply by erasing.